Skip to content

 Review by Ms. Yingling Reads:

-“Yusuf and his family live in the small Texas town of Frey where his father runs the A to Z Dollar Store and his mother does freelance writing from her new office in the garage.
+“Yusuf and his family live in the small Texas town of Frey, where his father runs the A to Z Dollar Store, and his mother does freelance writing from her new office in the garage.
 Yusuf and his best friend Danial are ready to ROCK 2021.
 Middle school has not only lockers and Chrome Books, but a robotics club that the boys have been looking forward to for years.
 However, Yusuf finds a progression of nasty notes in his locker that make him worry about how others perceive him.
 There’s a lot of talk about the 20th anniversary of the 9/11 Twin Towers attacks, and anti-Muslim feelings in the town are running high.
 This causes problems for the Muslim community when Mr. Grant challenges the permits for the mosque that they are building just outside town, and his son, Ethan, continually makes inappropriate remarks in school.
 Yusuf’s father once stood up to an armed man who tried to rob his store, but Yusuf doesn’t think that he is brave enough to stand up to anyone.
-It helps a little that his Uncle Rahman has given Yusuf the journals that he kept as a high schooler in 2001, and Yusuf is able to see a first-hand account of the events occurring after 9/11, but it’s still a complicated matter, Yusuf is saddened to see how little has changed in the intervening 20 years.
-He and Danial are on the robotic team but have to negotiate with their parents to allow them to go since their Sunday school is being held on the same day as robotics practice.
+It helps a little that his Uncle Rahman has given Yusuf the journals that he kept as a high schooler in 2001, and Yusuf is able to see a first-hand account of the events occurring after 9/11, but it’s still a complicated matter.
+Yusuf is saddened to see how little has changed in the intervening 20 years.
+He and Danial are on the robotics team, but have to negotiate with their parents to allow them to go since their Sunday school is being held on the same day as robotics practice.
 Yusuf has befriended Mr. Grant’s nephew, Jared, who seems nice but is swayed by his family’s opinions.
 Jared’s grandmother is a frequent customer at the A to Z store, and a believer that “You can only make enemies with strangers”.
-When the racial tensions mount and there is a town meeting about the permits, Yusuf finds out that while most of the town supports the building of another house of worship, a hate group, the Patriot Sons, is determined to keep Frey free of “outsiders”.
+When the racial tensions mount, and there is a town meeting about the permits, Yusuf finds out that while most of the town supports the building of another house of worship, a hate group, the Patriot Sons, is determined to keep Frey free of “outsiders”.
 When one of Yusuf’s computer projects gets him unwanted attention at school, will he ever feel at home in Frey again?” [middle grade, ages 8 and up]

 Throwback by Peter Lerangis